UPennBJPrager/CNT_Research_Template/README.md

 First make sure you have venv installed.
 If not, you can pip install it as follows: pip install venv

 #### Creation
-python3 -m venv /path/to/new/virtual/environment
+> python3 -m venv /path/to/new/virtual/environment

 #### Listing environments
-*run* lsvirtualenv
+> lsvirtualenv

 You may need to install virutalenvwrapper to use this command. ( pip install virtualenvwrapper. ) If it doesn't populate to your path, check the package directory for the executable.

 #### Activating Environment
-source /path/to/venv/bin/activate
+> source /path/to/venv/bin/activate

 #### Deactivating an environment
-*type* deactivate *in your shell*
+> deactivate

+(Type this command in your shell.)

 ## Matlab